liamb8/sys350/Labs/Nested Virtualization and Templates.md

+## Reflection

+During this lab I added new PTR records for nested1-3 with their associated ip addresses.
+I also created templates to setup Ubuntu and CentOS Vms.
+Overall the lab wasn't that bad the only issue was with the nested VMs.
+For some reason after setting them up they wouldn't save the network configuration done in the Deploy OVA Template setup.
+It also didn't accept the password setup in that process either.

 ## Add Nested PTR Records to DNS

 In the Server Manager go to *Tools* then *DNS*.
 After this the DNS Manager will pop up go to the Forward Lookup Zones and right click liam.local and create a New Host (A Record).
 Input the name and then input the ip address and click add host.